Background, letters & thank you | #1 through #42

-As a service, M. D. Vaden began August, 1988, in Beaverton, Oregon, but has landscape, lawn and tree experience back to 1975.
-Hundreds of homeowners and not just horticulture, made business an enjoyable adventure.
-Mario Vaden is involved with every project whether 2 hours or 2 weeks.
-Most work has been near the Portland westside suburbs.
-But previous customers extend throughout Oregon, including Ashland, Medford, Klamath, Roseburg, Seaside, Brookings and Grants Pass.
-Other work included assisting researchers in Redwood National and State Parks, for measuring and other needs.
-Mario Vaden also enjoys forest photography,
+As a service, M. D. Vaden began 1988, in Beaverton, Oregon, but Mario Vaden has landscape and tree experience from 1975.
+Most experience and work has been near Portland and the westside suburbs, but previous customers extend throughout Oregon, including Ashland, Medford, Klamath, Roseburg, Seaside, Brookings and Grants Pass.
+Other work included assisting researchers in Redwood National Park, for measuring world's tallest trees ... and Mario Vaden also enjoys forest photography and portraiture.

-Below are some letters and testimonials, from 1980 to present.
+Below are some letters and testimonials, from 1980 to present, randomly assorted.

 Mario Vaden personal segment